Dask Arrays with Xarray

 Exercise with dask.arrays

-on the new array, and visualize how the task graph changes.
+on the modified Dask Array, and visualize the Dask graph to view the changes.

 da.random.random(shape, chunks=(50, 200, 400)).sum().visualize()